 Self-image and limitations

 Our self-image determines what we think we can achieve and how we believe ourselves to be in every aspect of life.
 The self-image can be limiting, or it can be expansive.
-There have been many studies done showing that a person’s belief of themself will determine what they do.
+There have been numerous studies showing that a person’s belief of themself will determine what they do.
 If a child is told that they are terrible at math or that other kids are better in school than them, and they believe this, they will do badly in school.
 But when they are made to believe that they can actually do good in class, improvement is seen.

 This is how self-image either liberates or restricts us.
 Many times we believe what other people tell us about ourselves, and allow those beliefs to direct our lives.
 Or we think that we don’t have a natural talent for something, so we don’t do it.
 These are lies, and if believed, will keep us stuck.